 The terpene Octanol-1 has been examined for controlling essential tremors (ET) and other types of involuntary neurological tremors characterized by involuntary rhythmic contractions and relaxations of certain muscle groups.

 Evidence indicates Octanol can relieve tremor symptoms at lower doses than required to obtain a similar level of symptomatic relief from ethanol consumption.
 In this way, Octanol reduces the risk of alcohol intoxication at therapeutic dosages while significantly decreasing tremor amplitude for up to 90 minutes.
 The results suggest 1-octanol as a well-tolerated and safe potential treatment for ET.

 Terpenes are volatile compounds responsible for the typical smell and taste of cannabis.
-According to The Joint FAO/WHO Expert Committee on Food Additives (JECFA), 1-Octanol has a sharp fatty-citrus odor.
-Its penetrating aromatic scent that reminds of fresh orange rose fragrance competes with its complex flavor profile.
+According to the Joint FAO/WHO Expert Committee on Food Additives (JECFA), 1-Octanol has a sharp fatty-citrus odor.
+Its penetrating aromatic scent, which reminds users of fresh orange rose fragrance, complete with its complex flavor profile.

 The Flavor and Extract Manufacturers Association (FEMA) reports that this unique terpene has an oily, sweet, slightly herbaceous taste, similar to Bitter Almond, Burnt Matches, with floral undertones.

 Currently, there's no information available about high-octanol strains on the cannabis market, which makes us think about the large path we need to walk to discover more cannabis-derived terpenes in the future.